tewidis/CN/markdown/router_design_1.md

         - Important element of any lookup opration is how fast it is done (lookup speed) and a large part of the cost for computation is accessing memory
-        - Unstable routing protocol may adversely impact the udpate time in the table to add, delete, or replace a prefix
+        - Unstable routing protocol may adversely impact the update time in the table to add, delete, or replace a prefix
             + Inefficient routing protocols increase this value up to additional milliseconds